ahjimomo/JupyterNotebook/README.md

-# Jupyter Notebook
-Personal smaller projects work on Jupyter Notebook
+# Visual Cloning - Seaborn Library
+Personal project on cloning visualisation with Python & the Seaborn library.

-These implementations are for sharing and learning purposes.
-Some of these projects are obtained from online sources, credited to owners.
+Some of the provided materials for this projects are obtained from online sources, credited to owners.

-# Directory